Samsung Galaxy S4: Software

-Updates

-A minor update was released in June 2013, restoring the ability to move apps to the SD card, and adding HDR video support among other tweaks.

-In November 2013, Samsung began rolling out an update to Android 4.3 for the S4, notably adding the Bluetooth low energy support needed for compatibility with the Galaxy Gear smartwatch.
-However, Samsung halted the rollout following reports from Galaxy S III users that Samsung's version of 4.3 had caused instability and increased battery usage.
-The rollout was resumed in December 2013.

 In February 2014, Samsung began rolling out an update to Android 4.4.2 "KitKat" for the S4; the update adds user interface tweaks such as a camera shortcut on the corner of the lock screen, options for setting default launcher and text messaging applications, support for printing, and a new location settings menu for tracking and controlling the use of location tracking by apps.
 It also makes significant changes to the handling of secondary storage on the device for security reasons; applications' access to the SD card is restricted to designated, app-specific directories only, while full access to internal primary storage is still allowed.
 Although this behavior has existed since Android 3.0 "Honeycomb", OEMs such as Samsung previously modified their distributions of Android to retain the previous behavior, allowing applications to have unlimited access to SD card contents.

 In January 2015, Samsung began rolling out an update to Android 5.0.1 "Lollipop" in Russia and India, an update which brings all the features of Lollipop, such as enhanced performance and lockscreen, including a refined interface with a flatter and geometric look, as seen on the Galaxy S5.
 Samsung paused the rollout soon after, when users reported major bugs.
 The rollout continued in March 2015 starting with unlocked models in the UK, Nordic and Baltic countries and has since then spread to several other countries.
-US (starting with AT&T and Sprint) and Canadian Samsung Galaxy S4 models received Android 5.0.1 Lollipop update in April 2015.
+US (starting with AT&T and Sprint) and Canadian Galaxy S4 models received Android 5.0.1 Lollipop update in April 2015; despite this, there is a workaround available via ROMs taken from the Galaxy S6 series that can make upgrading the Galaxy S4 to Android 7.0 "Nougat" with Samsung Experience 8.0 possible.